CybercentreCanada/assemblyline-service-cuckoo/README.md

 #### Prepare the snapshot for Cuckoo

-Use the `vmprep.py` script included in this repository.
+Use the `vmprep.py` script included in this repository under the `vm/` directory.
 It may be copied and used on its own on a separate system outside of your AL cluster. `vmprep.py` does the following steps:

 1. Create a linked clone of the VM